Skip to content

 5. Build workflows that leverage MCP capabilities through the stream

-6. Manage generator lifecycle with start, stop, and monitoring
+6. Manage service lifecycle with start, stop, and monitoring

 This pattern lets you integrate any MCP-compatible tool into your cross.stream workflows while maintaining a complete audit trail of all interactions.